Interwar Britain: Labour

 Starting in 1909, Liberals, led especially by Lloyd George, promoted the idea of a minimum wage for farm workers.
 Resistance from landowners was strong, but success was achieved by 1924.
 According to Robin Gowers and Timothy J. Hatton, the impact in England and Wales was significant.
-They estimate that it raised wages for farm labourers by 15 percent by 1929, and by more than 20 per cent in the 1930s.
-It reduced the employment of such labourers by 54,000 (6.5 per cent) in 1929 and 97,000 (13.3 per cent) in 1937.
+They estimate that it raised wages for farm labourers by 15 percent by 1929, and by more than 20 percent in the 1930s.
+It reduced the employment of such labourers by 54,000 (6.5 percent) in 1929 and 97,000 (13.3 percent) in 1937.
 They argue, "The minimum wage lifted out of poverty many families of farm labourers who remained employed, but it significantly lowered the incomes of farmers, particularly during the 1930s."

 Food

 After the War many new food products became available to the typical household, with branded foods advertised for their convenience.
 The shortage of servants was felt in the kitchen, but instead of an experienced cook spending hours on difficult custards and puddings the housewife could purchase instant foods in jars, or powders that could be quickly mixed.
 Breakfast porridge from branded, more finely milled, oats could be cooked in two minutes, not 20.
 American-style dry cereals began to challenge the porridge and bacon and eggs of the middle classes, and the bread and margarine of the poor.
 Shops carried more bottled and canned goods and fresher meat, fish and vegetables.
 While wartime shipping shortages had sharply narrowed choices, the 1920s saw many new kinds of foods—especially fruits—imported from around the world, along with better quality packaging and hygiene.
 Middle-class households often had ice boxes or electric refrigerators, which made for better storage and the convenience of buying in larger quantities.

 Numerous studies in the Depression years documented that the average consumer ate better than before.
 Seebohm Rowntree reported that the "standard to workers in 1936 was about 30 percent higher than it was in 1899."
 The dairy industry was producing too much, and profits were too low.
 So the government used the Milk Marketing Board to give a guaranteed price to dairy farmers – a policy ridiculed by The Economist as the "economics of Bedlam."
 Food prices were low, but the advantage went overwhelmingly to the middle and upper classes, with the poorest third of the population suffering from sustained poor nutrition.
 Starvation was not a factor, but widespread hunger was.
 The deleterious effects on poor children were obvious to teachers.
 In 1934, the government began a program of charging school children a halfpenny a day for a third of a pint of milk.
 This dramatically improved their nutrition, and the new demand kept up the wholesale price of milk paid to farmers.
 About half the nation's school children participated by 1936.
 Milk was distributed for free in the Second World War, and participation rose to 90 percent.
 Indeed, the rationing system of the wartime years sharply improved the nutrition of poorest third, together with their capacity for manual labour.